ManhTrinhNguyen/Calculate-App-With-Test/README.md

 `npm run format:prettier`

-### Submitting a PR
+### Submitting a PR(Pull Request)

-If you are not familiar with the PR process, let us take this opportunity to introduce you to one of the most essential aspects of collaborative software development.
+If you are not familiar with the PR(Pull Request) process, let us take this opportunity to introduce you to one of the most essential aspects of collaborative software development.
 Here's a simple and clear explanation:

 ---